 Levi Wells Prentice NEW

 Noted American art scholar Bill Gerdts calls what Levi Wells Prentice did best 'illiusionism.'
-Gerdts should know because his still-life collection included a work by Prentice.
-Others refer to it as a proto trompe l'oeil--the French art term for 'fools the eye'--we call it simply 'primitive.'
+Gerdts should know because his still-life collection featured a major work by Prentice.
+Others refer to Prentice's style as a proto trompe l'oeil--the French art term for 'fools the eye'--we call it simply 'primitive.'
 But note that the only scholarly study of Prentice is Nature Staged by Barbara L. Jones, whose use of the term 'staged' is apt indeed.
-We think his unique style is simply 'Landscape as Still Life'--and as landscape collectors we long wanted to own it.
+We think his unique style is simply 'Landscape as Still Life'--and as landscape collectors we long wanted to own an example of his work.
 We've been told by one Antiques Roadshow curator that you buy Prentice for his still life's only--'especially his apples.'
 But there is just nothing like his frozen portraits of the Adirondacks that he wandered through in his youth--teaching himself how to paint while reading Ruskin on Renaissance Art and Modern Painters.

 The Artist in his Brooklyn Studio